riki8055/elegant-tek/README.md

 # elegant-tek
 Website for IT Consultancy company

-### Note
+### Note for beta version
-- Create a uploads/ directory before running on local server.
+- Create a uploads/ directory in the root of the folder.
-- Also Create a .env file and configure following in it: EMAIL=your_email PASSWORD=password
+- In the .env file, the temporary credentials have been added.
+Add your own or keep it for beta version.